 Lovelock, C.H., Patterson, P.G. and Wirtz, J. (2014) "Services Marketing – An Asia-Pacific and Australian Perspective", 6th Edition, Pearson Education Australia, Sydney

 Special assessment requirements

 It is essential that the students come prepared for workshops by listening to the pre-recorded lectures and by reading designated chapters and online content.
 We will focus on Assignment #1 and #2 during the workshops.
-Please note that to be able to complete the assignments for this unit, it is crucial that you attend the workshops, read the required readings, and listen to the pre-recorded lectures.
+Please note that to be able to successfully complete your assignments, it is crucial that you attend the workshops, watch the instructions videos, listen to the pre-recorded lectures, and read the rubrics.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 ***Please bear in mind that to be able to complete your assignments you must attend the workshops.